 A big piece of the puzzle that I’ve been figuring out is that it’s not that they’re unwilling or unwanting to be in the photos, they just want consent over what’s posted.
 Fair!
 So fair!
 Knowing that Mom & Dad aren’t posting these pictures anywhere without asking them first, causes them to relax and enjoy the moments without running through their minds “who is going to see this?”.
 (Even with an emoji-covered face, consent is given).
 Obviously, little ones, they can’t speak up yet!
 This is where parental consent comes in until the time comes!

 4. Make it Short, Make it Sweet

 Give your kids (and partner) a bit of a time warning.
-This last shoot I said “about 20 minutes, 30 max!”.
-Again, giving a heads up helps manage expectations.
+For this last shoot, I said “about 20 minutes, 30 max!”.
+Again, giving a heads-up helps manage expectations.
 20 minutes is enough time considering you need, what, 2-3 images for keeps, but will get around 100-200 shots in that time frame depending on the photographer?

 Follow up with the sweet – a reward!
 We did “hey after this is done, let’s go get ice cream!”.
 It made everyone perk up a bit with excitement as well.